aarondwi/aarondwi.github.io/IsSerializabilityNeeded.md

 2. Most people also use cache to speed up read queries, and without the checking of current state.
 Which makes the system as a whole not serializable.
 3. Big companies typically need to use microservices, to break the physical barrier to development.
 This makes the need for distributed transactions, in forms of choreography/orchestration appear.
 Both are **NOT** serializable, as I argued [here](https://aarondwi.github.io/DTXArguments)
 4. Handling non-transactional system, such as 3rd party, already force user to think about concurrency semantics.
-5. As I argued [here](https://aarondwi.github.io/HandlingConstraints), even non `Invariant Confluence` data can be handled easily without serializability
+5. As I argued [here](https://aarondwi.github.io/HandlingConstraints), even non `Invariant Confluence` data can be handled without serializability, albeit need more work.

 These big companies/systems show that even without complex CC algo, or only limited guarantee, with domain understanding, system can be made to work, meeting perf/integrity requirement: